 [(3) repealed]

-(4) Where the gross value of the estate of a represented person does not, at his death, exceed $6 000 and money is then standing to his credit, the Public Trustee may, at his discretion, pay that money or pay from that money any amount for or towards the funeral expenses and the debts of the represented person; and may, notwithstanding that letters of administration have not been granted or that probate has not issued and that legal proof is not given of the right or title of the person claiming, pay and hand over that money, or the balance of that money, and the property forming part of the estate to any person claiming as entitled in the distribution of the estate or as a beneficiary under the will of the represented person.
+(4) Where at the death of a represented person money is standing to his credit, the Public Trustee may, at his discretion, pay that money or pay from that money any amount for or towards the funeral expenses, the debts of the represented person and expenses and fees incurred in performing functions vested in the Public Trustee under an administration order as defined in section 3(1) of the Guardianship and Administration Act 1990 relating to the represented person.

+(5) Subject to subsection (4), where in relation to the estate of a represented person, letters of administration have not been granted or probate has not issued and legal proof is not given of the right or title of the person claiming, the Public Trustee may, at his discretion, pay the money standing to credit of a represented person, or the balance of that money, and hand over property forming the whole or part of the estate, to any person claiming as entitled in the distribution of the estate or as a beneficiary under the will of the represented person so long as the money paid or the value of the property handed over does not exceed the prescribed amount as defined in section 14(6).

 [Section 29 inserted by No. 34 of 1962 s.
 5; amended by No. 64 of 1968 s.
 10; No. 46 of 1984 s.
 5; No. 24 of 1990 s.
-123.]
+123; No. 9 of 2008 s.
+20.]

 [30.
 Repealed by No. 24 of 1990 s.
 123.]